Career And College Prep

 Are you a 6th–12th grader looking to get a jump-start on your future?
 You can use your middle and high school years to figure out where you want to go and how to get there.
 In addition to core courses, you’ll take career-focused classes to explore your options and find your passion—all while earning your high school diploma.
 Discovering what you want to do now can prepare you to dive into a career right out of high school or help you make the right decision about your college major.

-Students take career-focused classes in the high-demand career field of their choice:
+Take career-focused courses in the high-demand pathway of your choice:

 You can also: